Kerry Shale

-Kerry Shale (born 4 June 1952) is a Canadian actor based in London, England.
+Kerry Shale (born 4 June 1952) is a Canadian actor, host, writer based in the United Kingdom.
 His BBC Radio 4 comedy-drama The Kubrick Test was broadcast in 2020.
 He is the co-host of Is It Rolling, Bob?
 Talking Dylan, a podcast about Bob Dylan.

 Early life

-Kerry Shale was born on 4 June 1952.
+Kerry Shale was born on 4 June 1952 in Winnipeg, Manitoba, Canada.
+He was raised in Canada before relocating to the United Kingdom in the late 1970s, where he began his professional acting career in London's West End theatre scene in 1978.